Tag

 Express enables both power users and graphics newbies alike to create everything they need in one place, including editing GIFs, videos, and PDFs.
 And let’s address the elephant in the room: Express’s impressive lineup of free customizable templates makes it a notable Canva alternative.
 For those with premium access, you also get Adobe Stock photos, Adobe Fonts, and a built-in social media post scheduler.

 Because Adobe Express uses Creative Cloud libraries and storage, you can use the Creative Cloud Zapier integration to connect Express to thousands of other apps.
-There are tons of possibilities, like sending automatic notifications via or emails to your team when you export a new Adobe Express design.
+There are tons of possibilities, like sending automatic notifications via Slack or emails to your team when you export a new Adobe Express design.

 Adobe Express pricing: Free; the Premium plan is $9.99/month (automatically included for existing Adobe Creative Cloud subscribers)